enthusiasticgeek/rust_design_patterns/README.md

 <span style="color:red"> **!!!WARNING!!!** </span>

-I am new to RUST programming (as of June 2023)  and may inadvertently have listed code that is not optimized.
-Use code at your own risk!
+I am very new to RUST programming (as of June 2023)  and may inadvertently have listed code that is not optimized.

+Code may be unnecessarily over-engineered and may be simplified.
+Use this code at your own risk!